alexflint/process-isolation/README.md

 manage the datasets, accumulate success rates, generate reports, and so on.
-During development, it was not uncommon for our C library to crash from time to time, but instead of getting an empty report whenever any one of the thousands of test cases caused a crash, we wanted to record exactly which inputs caused the crash, and then continue to run the remaining tests.
+During development, it was not uncommon for our C library to crash from time to time, but instead of getting an empty report whenever any one test cases caused a crash, we wanted to record exactly which inputs caused the crash, and then continue to run the remaining tests.
 We built `process_isolation` and used it to run all the computer vision code in an isolated process, which allowed us to give detailed error reports when something went wrong at the C level, and to continue running the remaining tests afterwards.

-We were also using running our computer vision code interactively from ipython, but importing the computer vision module directly meant that a crash at the C level would destroyed the entire ipython session and all the working variables along with it.
-Anyone who has worked with interactive numerical experiments will appreciate the frustration of losing an hour of carefully constructed matrices just before the command that would have completed whatever experiment was being run.
+We were also running our computer vision code interactively from ipython.
+However, importing the computer vision module directly meant that a crash at the C level would destroyed the entire ipython session and all the working variables along with it.
+Anyone who has done interactive experiments with numerical software will appreciate the frustration of losing an hour of carefully constructed matrices just before the command that would have completed whatever experiment was being run.
 Using `process_isolation` from ipython avoided this possibility in a very robust way.
 At worst case, a command would raise a `ProcessTerminationError`, but all the variables and other session state would remain intact.

 **Running untrusted code**